westrany/Tree-Species-Classification-with-Deep-Learning/README.md

 # Tree Species Classification with Deep Learning

-_Note: the following project is an academic assignment part of my Data Science Bachelor's at the University of Stirling._
+_Note: the following project was adapted from an academic assignment part of my Data Science Bachelor's at the University of Stirling._

 ### Introduction: